 Help us to listen carefully when people talk to us,

 Help us to move calmly wherever we go.

 We value children’s achievements and celebrate and share them with the school as a whole.
-Our Friday Time to Shine Assembly and our half termly Book Awards provide the opportunity to celebrate achievements in school, when each class teacher identifies any outstanding contributions from children that week or across the whole of the half term.
+Our Friday Celebration Assembly provides the opportunity to celebrate achievements in school, when each class teacher identifies any outstanding contributions from children that week or across the whole of the half term.

 We encourage classes to produce their own rules or code of behaviour, taking responsibility for themselves and their environment.
 We see it as part of a child’s whole education to learn to live in a community, showing respect and consideration for others and for the school environment.
 However, there are children who will misbehave in school.
 Should this occur, privileges may be withdrawn or sanctions imposed.
 If necessary, parents will be invited into school to discuss any problems.
 Our policy for behaviour is consistent and transparent and clearly understood by all of the children.
 Any incidents or evidence of bullying are treated most seriously if or when they occur.
 The children are encouraged at all times to talk to staff and tell them of any problems.

 The staff are always willing to discuss any aspect of school life with you but it is helpful to make an appointment or give reasonable notice for such a discussion.
 We welcome the chance to work with you in all aspects of your child’s education.

 We have a set of non-negotoiables that underpin behaviout in school.